 The best wintertime fishing holes in Chicago are about eight inches wide.
-Cut by hand into the Lake Michigan ice, they offer robust leisure, healthy sport and tasty filets to a community of dedicated anglers who count DuSable Harbor among the best spots around.
+Cut by hand into the Lake Michigan ice, they offer robust leisure, healthy sport and tasty filets to a community of dedicated anglers who count DuSable Harbor among the finest spots around.

 “You can come down here and do something in the middle of Chicago that most people wouldn’t think of,” says Chris Ranney, a DuSable regular who grew up fishing near his childhood home in Pilsen.
 “We have access to some of the most beautiful stuff in the city down here.”

 Illinois Resident Fishing Licenses cost $15 per year.
 Winter access to the docks of five Chicago Harbors — Belmont, Burnham, Diversey, DuSable and Montrose — is available from Thanksgiving through March by way of a $6 Pier Pass.

 Pier Passes are essentially the passcodes that open certain gates to the docks in the harbors.
 Henry’s Sports, Bait & Marine at 3130 S. Canal, (773) 835-1531, is Chicago’s exclusive distributor.

 Ranney fishes from Chicago to Milwaukee year round.
 When he hits DuSable in the winter months, he arrives before sunrise with a sled full of angling gear in tow.

 “I like to drill a lot of holes because I trout fish as well as perch fish out here.”

 He uses a motorized 51 CC Eskimo Auger to get through the ice.
 It retails for about $400, cuts an eight-inch hole and looks like a knee-high red corkscrew topped with a two-handled pull start engine.
 For the thrifty sportster with time and muscle to spare, he recommends a hand auger “for about sixty bucks.”